 Curiously, Loki also holds aspects of Lord Vishnu (the preserving force) especially by getting the Gods out of trouble with His cunning and trickery, which is a Vishnu trait.
 Loki helped me understand this, because the Preserver and Tranformer are the obverse and reverse of the same coin.
 Maybe this is why Loki is blood brother to Odin and apparently every toast given to Odin is also a toast given to Loki, so also Lord Vishnu and Lord Shiva share a close connection and in some accounts even melt into one form.
 I feel that the relationship between Loki and Odin is a very deep and intricate one.

 Some writers have connected Odin to Shiva, yet seemingly completely overlooking Loki.
 Shiva – like Loki – is a paradoxical deity with a dark and also very loving and compassionate side.
-He is often described as roaming cremation grounds, which leads us to yet another God who is often connected to Shiva/Rudra and sometimes to Loki – Agni, the God of Fire.
+He is often described as roaming cremation grounds, which leads us to yet another God who is often connected to Shiva/Rudra and Loki – Agni, the God of Fire.
 In his book “Playing with Fire” Dagulf Loptson identifies Loki as a God of cremation/sacred fire and connects Him to Agni which makes much sense to me and what it is intriguing is that Agni is seen as the form-giver of Rudra.
 Whilst Shiva is seen as a form/aspect of Rudra.
 All three deities are intimately connected to each other, and certainly lead the one who revers them to the same goal.
 Rudra, Shiva , Agni and Loki all represent the transformative aspect of God that illumines our earthbound consciousness.
 As I searched for parallels between Loki and these Hindu Gods, I was not surprised to find plenty.

 I believe Loki to be a very ancient God (like Rudra) who is closely connected to the Great Mother Goddess – a God who existed before we plunged into a patriarchal consciousness.
 The connection to the Mother reflects in the androgen appearance of Loki, Shiva (especially in His from of Adharnaishvara) and also in their innate tenderness and compassion (which is a feminine quality).

-Rudra’s originally terrifying form was tamed through worshipping Him in his auspicious aspect (siva) as Shiva, and He was pacified by giving Him a perfect wife and two sons.
-Is it a coincidence that Loki and Sigyn represent the perfect married couple, and also have two sons?
+Rudra’s originally terrifying form was tamed through worshipping His auspicious aspect (siva) as Shiva, and He was pacified by giving Him a perfect wife and two sons.
+Is it a coincidence that Loki and Sigyn represent the perfect married couple?
+And also have two sons?
 In His form of Mahakala, Shiva is the Lord of Time, controlling the illusion of existence, and He is the one who will destroy the universe at the end of time – Loki’s children, Hel, Fenrir and Jormungand all show us the aspect of our finite, linear existence (so in a way Loki fathers time), while He Himself is a master of illusion and the one responsible for the destruction of the cosmos at Ragnarok.
 There are also many similarities between Loki and Agni, as well as Agni and Shiva.
 In some accounts even Kartikeya (the God of War) is stated not as Shiva’s but Agni’s son.

 Sometimes it gets forgotten that Loki is a God of “word or speech” (I find Him very helpful in improving my writing and public speaking skills), as He likes the use of eloquent speech and expression, and is conscious of the power of words.
 Agni is said to be the father of speech, which reflects in His name starting with the letter “A”, said to be the first sound in creation and curiously is the first letter Indoeuropean alphabets.
 Agni, like Loki, has a swift mind and even though He is mostly seen as a God of Light, He actually has a dark side – He is one of the Rakshasas or Giants, the adversaries of the Gods, yet He lives with the Gods and even takes their side in battle (just like Loki who is a Joiner, a giant, who lives amongst the Aesir).